veit/python-basics-tutorial/docs/appendix/glossary.rst

        Tests to protect against new errors or regressions that may occur as a result of new software and updates.

-   Stubs
-       provide ready-made responses to calls made during the test and usually do not react at all to anything that has not been programmed for the test.
+   Spy
+       Spies are used to wrap real objects and, by default, forward all method calls to the original object.
+They therefore intercept all calls to a real object and log them.
+This makes it possible to monitor calls to the original object (for example, how often a particular method has been called) without replacing the original object (as a :term:`mock` would do, for instance).

+   Stub
+       A non-real object with pre-programmed behaviour.
+In most cases, stubs simply return fixed values, known as *canned data*.

    Test-driven development
    TDD
-       A technique for creating software that guides software development by writing tests.
-It was developed in the late 1990s by Kent Beck as part of Extreme Programming.
-Essentially, it involves repeating three simple
+       A software development technique that guides the development process by writing tests.
+It was developed in the late 1990s by Kent Beck as part of :term:`Extreme Programming`.
+Essentially, it involves repeating three simple steps:
-       steps:

        * Write a test for the next feature to be added.
        * Write the function code until the test passes.
-       * Refactor both the new and old code to make it well structured.
+       * Revise both the new and the old code to ensure it is well structured.

-       Although these three steps, often summarised as *‘red – green – refactor’*, form the core of the process, there is also an important first step, in which a list of test cases is created.
-One of these tests is then selected, *‘Red – Green – Refactor’* is applied to it, and the next test is selected.
-During the process, further tests are added to this list.
+       These three steps are often summarised as *‘Red – Green – Refactor’*.

        .. seealso::
+          * :doc:`../test/tdd`
           * `Canon TDD <https://tidyfirst.substack.com/p/canon-tdd>`_ by Kent
             Beck
           * `Test-driven development by example